2 Ways To Follow Up With MIA Clients

 Lori

-Using the subject line are you still reminds the client of their goal and slightly agitates them.
-When you check-in instead of follow-up you are demonstrating your love, concern and support instead of your clinical responsibility.
+Using the subject line “Are you” still reminds the client of their goal and slightly agitates them.
+When you check-in instead of follow-up you are demonstrating your love, concern, and support instead of your clinical responsibility.

 Bring some humor and lightness to the check-in email or phone call so that the client feels at ease and not backed into a corner.

-Remember that the client is resistant to change… not to you or your programs so don’t take it personally.
+Remember that the client is resistant to change… not to you or your programs, so don’t take it personally.
 Coaching the client through their resistance is the only way to create lasting results.

-Let me know if this helps you and what other client resistant scenarios you’ve experienced in the comments below.
+Let me know if this helps you and what other client-resistant scenarios you’ve experienced in the comments below.